ChainSafe/game-docs-v2/docs/v2/15_implementing-social-logins-to-webgl-builds.md

 ## Why Should We Use Social Logins

-Some developers feel that having social logins (e.g. Google, Facebook, Twitter, GitHub, Discord, etc.) would be a much better entrance system for users getting into the blockchain space.
+Some developers feel that having social logins (e.g. Google, Facebook, Twitter, GitHub, Discord) would be a much better entrance system for users getting into the blockchain space.
 Some users tend to feel more comfortable having a wallet tied to a social account they already own.
 This helps to speed up onboarding and reduces friction when it comes to gaining new users.
 With a click of a button they can authorize an account and be on their way!

 ## What Is The Torus Wallet?